 The most dominate feature of the city is Tsarevets Medieval Fortress, being on the site of some form of structure since the third millennium BC.
 It has three entrances, the main one is located in the easternmost side of the hill.
 The castle complex is located in the center, surrounded by an internal stone wall, two battle towers and two entrances – north and south.
 It consists of a throne hall, castle church and the king’s chamber.
 The restoration of the Tsarevets began in 1930 and was completed in 1981 in honor of the 1300 anniversary from the establishment of the Bulgarian state.
 Petar the fourth, Asen the first, Kaloyan and Ivan Asen the second are the most famous Kings that lived there.

 The whole structure and surrounding hill is part of a spectacular light, laser and music display, which is unique and emotional.
 Sound and Light have obtained a viewing gallery/room, so the company can present this visual masterpiece, that is beyond imagination, so is an evening time must.
-Tsarevets is also a great place to visit in daylight too, as there is so much history and heritage involved, so it would be advised to have a Guided Tour to do so.
+Tsarevets is also a great place to visit in daylight too, as there is so much history and heritage involved.
+A great way to see the region would be with Hillview Veliko Tarnovo which gives a unique chance to enjoy the amazing nature and historical heritage of the regions surroundings.
+They offer clients cultural and entertainment services, adventure tourism and jeep-tours to localities, that review historic landmarks and natural scenery.
+They also offer off-road tours to places that discover amazing views of Veliko Tarnovo and Arbanassi, as well as city tours in city of Veliko Tarnovo itself and the cultural village Arbanassi.